X16Community/x16-smc-bootloader/README.md

 You need to install the bootloader yourself if:

-- you want to update the bootloader version,
+- You want to update the bootloader version
-- the SMC has been replaced by a new chip, or
+- The SMC has been replaced by a new chip
-- the SMC has been corrupted and needs to be reinstalled.
+- The SMC has been corrupted and needs to be reinstalled

 ## Updating the Bootloader from the Commander X16